 Beyond the looks of the lure, use them for the right species in the proper conditions.
 Saltwater fish often feed on prey that is bioluminescent.
 Salmon, squid, halibut and rockfish are well known to take bait that glows.

 The big question is whether or not they prefer glowing lures over non-glowing lures.
 Most evidence lacks any scientific proof so you may need to see for yourself and ask other experienced anglers.

 Walleye anglers enter fierce debates over the use of glowing lures.
 Those that like to fish at night claim that their best catches were with glow in the dark baits.
 Some like to add glow beads to their trolling setup during the day to tempt deep water bites from skittish feeders.

 When is the best time to use them

 The most obvious time to use glow in the dark lures is at night.
 More and more anglers are starting to prefer night fishing and it is reasonable to try out bait that glows.
 It may take some experimenting to see what works in your local waters.
-If you want to learn why you should try night fishing, check out my post here.
+Make sure to read our comprehensive article on night fishing.
+You won’t want to miss out!

 When the sun is shining and everything is bright on the surface, it is easy to think that the sun rays reach clear to the bottom.
 However, even in 10-15 feet of water the amount of light is cut drastically.
 Certain wavelengths of light don’t travel far through water.
 Red and orange colors on a lure fade to grey quickly beyond 15 feet.
 Add in some cloudy skies, wind chop or poor water clarity and it gets darker still.